Lazialize/simplentity/README.md

 > [!NOTE]
 > I created the library to learn Typescript and the type system for me.
-> So, the library may not be suitable for production use.
+> So, it may not be suitable for production use.

 ## Installation
 Coming soon...